35743/GreasePencil-Legacy/README.md

 # GreasePencil-Legacy
-Scripts for older Blender
+Timeline and Keyframe utilities for Grease Pencil animators living in the past.

-***Tested on Blender 3.6.16***
+- ***Tested on Blender 3.6.16***
-Besides compatibility, the only other difference between this and the 4+ version is the Dope Sheet's +5 and +10 buttons are always set to '*Start at Playhead'*, so initially you should position the playhead where you want the keyframes added.
+- Besides compatibility, the only other difference between this and the 4+ version is the Dope Sheet's +5 and +10 buttons are always set to '*Start at Playhead'*, so initially you should position the playhead where you want the keyframes added.

-Timeline and Keyframe utilities for Grease Pencil animators.
+## Features
 ### N-panel
 In the 3Dview's N-panel under the Grease Pencil tab, you'll find a panel called Grease Pencil Keyframes.
 - **Keyframe Count**: add blank keyframes to the selected Grease Pencil layer